-Before you consider buying an inverter check and make sure in complies with the Australian standard (AS4777).
-The Clean Energy Council maintains a list of all inverters solar in Australia here - www.solaraccreditation.com.au/inverters if you cant find an inverter on the Clean Energy Council's list then don't buy it.
-That said its always a good idea to stick with the well known and trusted long standing brands.
+Before you consider buying an inverter, check and make sure it complies with the Australian standard (AS4777).
+The Clean Energy Council maintains a list of all inverters solar in Australia here - www.solaraccreditation.com.au/inverters if you can't find an inverter on the Clean Energy Council's list then don't buy it.
+That said its always a good idea to stick with the well known and trusted long-standing brands.

 How much do solar inverters cost?

 If you are buying a solar system package, the included inverter usually takes up around 20% of the total system cost.
 The current wholesale inverter price per watt is around 30c making a 3kW inverter cost $900, and a high-quality 10kW unit like SMA cost $3,000.
 The technology going into these products is evolving fast as the market continues to grow, what is high tech today can easily be old hat in just a couple of years.
 Today's 'new model' will be much cheaper to buy in the future when its superseded and no longer the latest thing.